solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 The Azure DBaaS PostgreSQL offering is [Azure Database for PostgreSQL Flexible Server][17].
 It supports many of the common administration tools and programming languages.

+The service generally provides more flexibility and server configuration customizations based on user requirements.
+The flexible server architecture allows users to collocate the database engine with the client tier for lower latency and choose high availability within a single availability zone and across multiple availability zones.
+Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that don't need full compute capacity continuously.

+![Alt text]

+The Azure Database for PostgreSQL is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation].

+Within an Azure Database for PostgreSQL server, you can create one or multiple databases.
+You can opt to create a single database per server to utilize all the resources, or create multiple databases to share the resources.
+The pricing is structured per-server, based on the configuration of pricing tier, vCores, and storage (GB).
+For more information, see [Compute and Storage options].

 #### PaaS (Containers)